simogiovannini/DLA-lab3/README.md

 - `UPDATE_TARGET_STEP = 10` (in green)

 Contrary to what was assumed, the change did not bring the desired result but, on the contrary, worsened the agent's behavior, confirming the goodness of the initial choice.

+To make a further attempt, we tried to change the way the target network is updated.
+Each `UPDATE_TARGET_STEP` number of steps, you directly copy all the parameters of the policy network inside those of the target network.
+The hypothesis is that doing the exponential average intermittently as done in the previous test, being a softer type of update, may create too much difference between the value of the parameters making learning less effective.

 ## Requirements